 So, my advice is to take time.
 Invest in your safari, not only from a financial perspective but from a time perspective.
 Plan carefully; you owe it to yourself to get this right.
-Use a specialist (such as The Explorations Company) who doesn’t own their own camps or lodges and therefore doesn’t have any bias.
+Use an independent specialist (such as The Explorations Company) who doesn’t own their own camps or lodges and therefore doesn’t have any bias.

 Ensure you are talking to people who have stayed everywhere they are recommending to you, and preferably come from Africa.
 After all, there is no substitute for local knowledge!
 This way you can ensure that you are receiving the best advice to create a safari that is perfect for you.
 When you do this, no matter how much you spend, you know you are getting good value for money!

 If you would like any more information about how to plan the most extraordinary safaris to Africa, Asia and Latin America, please do feel free to get in touch.
 Alternatively, if you would just like to dream for now, you can do so at our Video Library.

 Images by kind courtesy of Great Plains Conservation, Feline Fields, Uncharted Expeditions, Lengishu House, Africa Born Safaris, Angama Mara, Jembisa, Ol Jogi.

 This blog was originally published on 20 Jul 2021 then updated and republished in Feb 2023.